KAUU: Newscasts

 KAUU presently broadcasts 27 hours, 25 minutes of locally produced newscasts each week (with 5 hours, 5 minutes each weekday and one hour each on Saturdays and Sundays).
 The two-hour weekday newscast Morning Edition, first half of the long-running KTUU 6 p.m.
 NewsHour, and 10 p.m. late newscast are simulcast from KTUU.
 KAUU-exclusive newscasts air at noon (Alaska's first ever midday newscast), 4 p.m., and 5:30 p.m. following the CBS Evening News.
 All newscasts are branded as Alaska's News Source, KTUU's longtime news slogan.

 In 1990, KYES-TV broadcast news from the USSR translated into English.
 It also aired Valley News, an independent production from Wasilla, Alaska, anchored by long-time Mat-Su Valley broadcaster Fred James.
-Until the Gray purchase, it ran Democracy Now! live (which in Alaska is at 4:00 a.m.), and carried France 24 on subchannel 5.4.
+Until the Gray purchase, it ran Democracy Now! live (which in Alaska is at 4 a.m.), and carried France 24 on subchannel 5.4.
 After the Gray purchase, a repeat of KTUU's 5:30 a.m. newscast began airing at 7:30 a.m.

 Following Gray's purchase of the non-license assets of KTVA, that station's news operation was inherited by KYES-TV; with its existing ownership of KTUU-TV, this gave Gray control of two news operations in the Anchorage market.
 KTVA newscasts were simulcast on KYES for a period in August, and the KYES logo aired on the news programming.
 On August 30, 2020, KTVA's news operation aired its final newscast from its facility.
 The next day, Gray Television launched Alaska's News Source, which hired 11 staffers from KTVA, and will act as a combined news operation for both KTUU and KYES.
 The combined newscasts began to air August 31, 2020.

 Technical information

 Subchannels

-The station's digital signal is multiplexed:
+The station's signal is multiplexed:

 Since 2016, KAUU airs programming in high definition.